davidhintelmann/Oanda-Go/README.md

 # Query Oanda's REST-V20 API with Go

 This repo contains go code for querying Oanda's API for Forex price info.
-Inspect

 One could also set up a demo account to trade.

 ***WARNING:*** This is for educational purposes only.